Mr-KK-87/Steganography-Python/README.md

 # Steganography-python

-# Stego.py - Simple Image Steganography
+# Stego.py - Secure Data Hiding in Image Using Steganography

 ## Overview
 Stego.py is a Python script that implements a simple form of image steganography.
 It allows users to hide a secret message within an image and retrieve it later using a passcode.